 A predecessor to Yaz, Yasmin, was the first birth control pill using drospirenone, a new form of progestin.
 In 2006 Yasmin was reformulated and sold as Yaz.
 Although it was originally thought to have fewer side effects than older contraceptives, Yaz has now been shown to have a higher risk of blood clots than earlier types of birth control pills.

-If you or a loved one has taken Yaz or other birth control pill containing drospirenone it is important to speak to a New Mexico Yaz attorney to determine your next steps.
-Birth control pills such as Yaz, Yasmin or Ocella have been associated with several side effects in addition to blood clots including:
+If you or a loved one has taken Yaz or other birth control pill containing drospirenone it is important to speak to an Albuquerque dangerous drug lawyer to determine your next steps.
+Birth control pills such as Yaz, Yasmin, or Ocella have been associated with several side effects in addition to blood clots including: